 - ½ Cup Chicken Broth

 - 2 Cups Cream (either all half and half or 1 cup whole milk and 1 cup heavy cream)

 - ¼ tsp White Pepper

 - 1 Bay Leaf

 - 1 tsp Sea Salt

 - Cook the bacon in a large saucepan or stockpot until cooked.
 Remove the bacon, drain the grease but don’t wipe clean.
 Crumble the bacon and set aside.

-- Slowly add the chicken broth, whisking to create a slurry at first.
-Continue adding the chicken stock, and clam juice (without the clams), Tabasco, white pepper, thyme and bay leaf.
-Give it a good stir and bring the soup to a boil.
-Once it is boiling, add the potatoes and reduce the heat to low and allow the potatoes to cook and the starch from the potatoes and flour to continue to thicken the soup, approx. 15-20 min.
+- Add the potatoes and reduce the heat to low.
+The starch from the potatoes and flour will continue to thicken the soup, approx. 15-20 min.
 Be sure to check so the potatoes do not overcook.

-- Add the clams to the soup as well as the crumbled bacon and cream.
-Heat through but DO NOT let it come to a boil.
+- Heat the chowder through but DO NOT let it come to a boil.
 The soup should be nice and thick by now.
-If it is too thick, just add more stock to your liking.
+If it is too thick, just add more stock or milk.